keyboard_arrow_up

 Accelerators

-Chemicals which are added to rubbers to accelerate the rate of vulcanisation.
-Rubber without accelerators takes 20-30 times longer to cure.
+Chemicals added to rubbers to accelerate the rate of vulcanisation.
+Rubber without accelerators takes much longer to cure, which can slow production and affect processing efficiency.

 Activators